Home Donate New Search Gallery How-To Books Links Workshops About Contact

 When I got my test slides back, all I could utter was "those crazy Germans."
 This lens doesn't know how to flare, doesn't know how to distort and doesn't know how to be unsharp.

-All the Leica 28mm f/2.8 ASPH knows is how etch your film with perfection.
+All the LEICA 28mm f/2.8 ASPH knows is how etch your film with perfection.

 Sharpness